shift-left-test/meta-shift/README.md

 Requirements
 ------------

-The following meta-layer is necessary in order to install the python based tools
+The following meta-layers are necessary in order to install the tools provided by this meta-layer

 * meta-oe (meta-openembedded)
 * meta-python (meta-openembedded)